SeattleDave.com

 The Library – my favorite Midtown hotel.

-For first-time visitors to New York City, I strongly recommend staying in or near Midtown Manhattan, specifically the area encompassing Times Square and the Theater District (roughly 42nd St to 50th St).
-After dozens of stays across Manhattan, this is still where I recommend first-timers start.
-While the area is undeniably crowded and touristy, its convenience is unbeatable.
+• If you’re heading to New York City for the first time, I strongly suggest you stay in or near Midtown Manhattan, specifically the area around Times Square and the Theater District (roughly 42nd St up to 50th St).
+I know, it’s crowded and can feel like a tourist trap, but after dozens of trips here, I’m telling you the convenience is unbeatable.

-The Tradeoff: You will deal with constant crowds, noise, and higher prices.
-However, on a first trip, the ability to walk to major sights and catch any subway line outweighs the negatives.
-Tip: For a slightly calmer experience, choose a hotel west of 7th Avenue or north of 48th Street, where the neon lights fade but the convenience remains.
+• The Tradeoff: You will deal with noise and crowds.
+But on a first visit, being able to walk to half of the big sights and having every subway line right there outweighs the negatives.
+If you want it a little quieter, look just west of 7th Avenue or north of 48th Street.

 Me and my wife in New York City.